SSDS-Croatia/SSDS-2019/README.md

 ## Center of Research Excellence for Data Science and Advanced Cooperative Systems, Research Unit for Data Science

-Hands-on sessions for [4th International Summer School on Data Science](https://sites.google.com/site/ssdatascience2019/) organized by the Center of Research Excellence for Data Science and Advanced Cooperative Systems, [Research Unit for Data Science](https://across-datascience.zci.hr/en/zci), from September 9-13, 2019 in Split, Croatia.
+Materials for [4th International Summer School on Data Science](https://sites.google.com/site/ssdatascience2019/) organized by the Center of Research Excellence for Data Science and Advanced Cooperative Systems, [Research Unit for Data Science](https://across-datascience.zci.hr/en/zci), from September 9-13, 2019 in Split, Croatia.

 ## Materials